 Though compact in size and design, Bobby is designed to accommodate a laptop, tablet, books, water bottle, clothing, headphones and power bank and more.
 Contents are easily packed and retrieved since it opens up a full 180 degrees.

 Following a record-setting Kickstarter campaign for the original Bobby (the most successful ever for a backpack), XD Design noticed that 80% of its backpack sales came from the U.S., Akkerman explained.
 Thus the decision to launch the Bobby Compact at NYNOW.

 But back to those colors that caught my eye.

 Available in black, grey or red, the original Bobby fits a 15.6-inch laptop and retails for $95.
 The slightly smaller Compact fits a 14-inch laptop and comes in sporty gray heathered fabric with coral, yellow, navy, pastel blue or mint (my personal favorite) accents.
-Made of a slightly softer fabric than the original Bobby, the $100 Compact includes a mini Bobby with tote bag and integrated rain cover.
-Both the original and new Compact size are sold on the the XD Design site.
+Made of a slightly softer fabric than the original Bobby, the $105.95 Compact includes a mini Bobby with tote bag and integrated rain cover.
+Both the original and new Compact size are available through Amazon.

 NYNOW may have been XD Design’s first venture to a U.S. trade show, but I hope we'll be seeing more of the firm’s beautifully simple and functional products here in the near future.